lasa1015/dublin-bikes-springboot-react/README.md

 #### **● Weather forecast feature**

 The top-left widget displays current weather conditions.
-Clicking it reveals 24-hour forecast charts for temperature and wind speed.
+Clicking the button on it  reveals 24-hour forecast charts for temperature and wind speed.

 ![image-20250426215859705](docs/images/image-20250426215859705.png)

-#### ● **Machine Learning Prediction feature for Bikes and Stands**
+#### ● **AI forecast feature for bikes and stands**

-When users click the “ML Availability Prediction” button on a selected station, the system displays bar charts forecasting the number of available bikes and stands over the next four days, helping users plan future trips.
+When users click the “AI Forecast” button on a selected station, the system displays bar charts forecasting the number of available bikes and stands over the next four days.
+Users can select different stations and dates from the left panel to view the forecasted availability of bikes and stands, helping them plan future trips more effectively.

 ![image-20250426220001780](docs/images/image-20250426220001780.png)